NQCCalculators.jl

 -0.995727 0.0923453

-Notice that the update_$(quantity)! functions have an exclimation point, !, whereas the evaluate_$(quantity) functions do not.
+!!! info "update!" vs evaluate" functions Notice how the update_\$(quantity)! functions have an exclimation point, !, whereas the evaluate_\$(quantity) functions do not.
 This is common Julia notation for indicating an in-place function.
 An in-place function does not return a variable but instead updates one of the provided arguments "in-place".
-As such, the update_$(quantity)! functions are written as inplace functions as they "update" fields in the cache that they are provided with, without returning a new variable.
-For the evaluate_$(quantity) functions however, we want a new variable to be returned and for the cache in its original state to be preserved, so regular (non-in-place) functions are used (indicated by no ! in the name) that return new variables containing the "evaluated" quantity.
+As such, the update_\$(quantity)! functions are written as inplace functions as they "update" fields in the cache that they are provided with, without returning a new variable.
+For the evaluate_\$(quantity) functions however, we want a new variable to be returned and for the cache in its original state to be preserved, so regular (non-in-place) functions are used (indicated by no ! in the name) that return new variables containing the "evaluated" quantity.